alanng10/class-lang/Info/Article/Word/a.md

 Word "array" has meaning that is indexed list.

+Word "copy" has meaning that is clone.

+Word "iter" has meaning that is enumerate.

+Word "sort" has meaning that is less ordered.

 Word "math" has meaning that is calculate.

 Word "cand" has meaning that is represent significand.